Small Things That Compromise Your Physical Well-Being

 If you’re going to be at your physical best, then it’s important that you’re well-rested.
 While you can take one disturbed night in your stride, if it’s becoming an ongoing saga, then you’ll find that you’re soon running on empty.
 And that won’t just make it difficult to get through the day, either.
 It could have a knock-on effect when it comes to your overall health.
 For example, you’ll be much less likely to hit the gym or prepare fresh meals if you have no energy.
 You’ll end up sitting on the couch and eating whatever is easiest, which is rarely what’s healthiest.
 So if you’re finding it difficult to reach the land of Nod, look at changing your pre-sleep routine.
 A lot of people make fundamental mistakes that make things a lot more difficult.
 For example, they drink coffee too late in the day, or stay staring at their screen up until the moment they want to fall asleep.
 Cut out these basic errors, if you’re making them, and you’ll find that you’re more able to sleep well.

 If our ancestors could see how we live now, they likely wouldn’t be impressed.
 Back in the olden days, people would use their body every single day — it’s for this reason that they were stronger than us.
 Today, we may live with convenience, but there’s a chance that this has gone too far.
 We can drive to our offices, sit down all day, and return home to sit on a couch.
 This has led to something of a “Wall-E” situation.
 If you want your body to be in peak condition, then it’s important that you’re working up a sweat from time to time.
 You can visit a gym if you want to, but you don’t have to.
 You could, for example, just go for a morning run.
 You won’t always want to, but it will bring benefits to your life.
 You’ll be fitter, and you’ll also be in a better mood.
 Running and other exercises release endorphins into our body — that’s the chemical that makes us feel good.
+You’ll also benefit from exercise such as neck stretches which allow you to maintain some flexibility and reduce tension headaches.
+This kind of exercise can even be done in working hours, and indeed is recommended for those who have a relatively sedentary job.

 Alcohol and Tobacco Intake